dabstractor/qmk-window-notifier/Readme.md

 ## Features

 - **Cross-Platform Support**:
-  - Windows: Silent background application with system tray icon
+  - Windows
+  - macOS
-  - Linux: Seamless integration with Hyprland's event system
+  - Linux: Arch/Hyprland only
-  - macOS: Native window focus detection

 - **Core Functionality**:
-  - Real-time window focus change detection
+  - Detects window changes in real-time
-  - Automatic transmission of application class and window title to QMK keyboards
+  - Sends app name and window title to your QMK keyboard
-  - Minimal resource footprint
+  - Low resource usage
-  - Verbose logging option for debugging
+  - Debug logging when you need it

-- **Windows-Specific Features**:
-  - Silent background operation (no console window)
-  - System tray icon for easy access and control
-  - Automatic startup with Windows
-  - Singleton application (prevents multiple instances)
-  - Professional MSI installer

 - **Configuration**:
+  - Easy to configure
-  - User-configurable settings
+  - Reloads settings automatically
-  - Automatic configuration reload

 ## Installation

 ### Windows

-1. Download the MSI installer from the [releases page](https://github.com/dabstractor/qmkonnect/releases)
+1. Download the MSI installer: [QMKonnect.msi](https://github.com/dabstractor/qmkonnect/releases/download/v0.1.0/QMKonnect.msi)
 2. Run the installer as Administrator
 3. The application will start automatically and be added to Windows startup